mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-09-15-spring-with-oauth2-theory.md

 OAuth 2.0 focuses on client developer simplicity while providing specific authorization flows for web applications, desktop applications, mobile phones, and living room devices.

-Overall **OAuth2 primary purpose is to allow a third-party website or app access to a resource**
+Overall **OAuth2 primary purpose is to allow a third-party website or app to access to a resource**

 > Quick Notes:
 >